dpretet/axi-crossbar/README.md

 - Completion reordering to support of out-of-order responses
 - Interface datapath width conversion
 - AXI4/AXI4-lite converter
-- Read-only or Write-only master to save gate count
 - Full-STRB vs Partial-STRB mode
     - Partial-STRB mode stores only first and last phase of a write request's payload STRBs, all other dataphases are fully activated (WSTRBs=1)